 Educate yourself about dog issues so you can help educate others.
 Recommended reading:

 - National Canine Research Council for expert opinion on some of the bigger issues facing dogs and their owners.
 NCRC

 - Malcolm Gladwell - What pit bulls can teach us about profiling.
 From the New York Times.

-- Saving Audie for an excellent presentation of kid-friendly humane eduation lessons.
-Lesson plans linked here.
+- Saving Audie for an excellent presentation of kid-friendly humane education lessons.
+Info and lesson plans here.